aditya-shrivastavv/Notes/react-router.md

 - `:id` can be of any type, a string as well as a number
 - react router tries to match a specific route first and then tries to match a dynamic route.
 - for example - react router is smart enough to render `<ReleventProduct />` component when the path is `/products/relevent` and `<Product />` component when the path is `/products/1` or `/products/2` or `/products/3` etc.

+### authentication and protected routes

+- yet to learn...